viamrobotics/docs/docs/components/input-controller/webgamepad.md

 Configuring a `webgamepad` input controller allows you to use a web-based gamepad as a device to communicate with your robot.

-This allows a gamepad to be connected remotely through a browser and the `html5` Gamepad API.
+This allows a gamepad to connect to your robot remotely through a browser and the `html5` Gamepad API.

 {{% alert="Note" color="note" %}}
 You **must** use "WebGamepad" as the `name` of the web gamepad controller.
 This restriction will be removed in the future.